2019 CU Succeed Youth Bursary – $100,000 Available!

 When reviewing the application, we also consider:

-• Applicants (or their parent) must be a credit union member.
-To receive an award the recipient must have a credit union account.
+• Applicants (or their parent) must belong to a credit union which is a member of Ontario Credit Union Foundation (listing here).
+To receive an award the award recipient must have a credit union account.

 • Programs of study may be academic, vocational, or technical.